pnbruckner/ha-composite-tracker/README.md

 For watched non-GPS-based devices, which states are used and whether any GPS data (if present) is used depends on several factors.
 E.g., if GPS-based devices are in use then the 'not_home'/'off' state of non-GPS-based devices will be ignored (unless `all_states` was specified as `true` for that entity.)
 If only non-GPS-based devices are in use, then the composite device will be 'home' if any of the watched devices are 'home'/'on', and will be 'not_home' only when _all_ the watched devices are 'not_home'/'off'.

-If a watched device has a `last_seen` attribute, that will be used in the composite device.
+If a watched device has a `last_seen` or `last_timestamp` attribute, that will be used in the composite device.
 If not, then `last_updated` from the entity's state will be used instead.

 If a watched device has a `battery` or `battery_level` attribute, that will be used to update the composite device's `battery` attribute.
 If it has a `battery_charging` or `charging` attribute, that will be used to udpate the composite device's `battery_charging` attribute.